 Blogging can be overwhelming, no doubt about it.
-I remember when I first started blogging.
-I had no idea what I was doing and it seemed as if there were an impossible number of things to learn.
+I remember when I first started blogging I had no idea what I was doing and it seemed as if there were an impossible number of things to learn.
 Now, years later, I somehow feel as if I have even more to learn!
-Luckily I’ve been able to nail down what seems to get me most stressed about blogging, and actively try to avoid them.
-Here are a few ways I use to prevent and reduce blogging stress.
+Luckily I’ve been able to nail down what seems to get me most stressed about blogging, and actively try to avoid those things.
+Here are a few ways I use to deal with stress that comes from blogging.

 Don’t Do Everything at Once